rtmigo/prefnotifiers_flutter/README.md

 This library represents [shared_preferences](https://pub.dev/packages/shared_preferences) as `ValueNotifier` objects.

-This fits well into the paradigm of data models.
+It fits in well with the paradigm of data models.
 Models make data readily available to widgets.

 ## Why use PrefItem?